 Many people are surprised to learn how active our customers actually are in the paper supply chain.
 Quite often the paper that we convert into finished printed pieces is supplied to us by customers or arrives as a result of financial arrangements that customers make themselves.

-Whether we use paper provided to us or procure it on our customers' behalf, as we collaborate with them, we encourage the use of paper with increased environmental attributes, including where practicable: paper with the highest amount of recycled fiber content, or fiber that is forest management certified.
-We also work with our customers to maximize recycled content, or the use of wood fiber sourced from forestry operations certified by the FSC®, SFI®, or PEFC, and as required by our customers, the use of paper products processed without chlorine or chlorine compounds in paper.
+Whether we use paper provided to us or procure it on our customers' behalf, as we collaborate with them, we encourage the use of paper with increased environmental attributes, including where practicable: increased recycled content, forest management certification, and/or processed without chlorine or chlorine compounds.

 We also support our customers who wish to exclude fiber from sources by which they determine to be unacceptable.
 This may include fiber from unwanted sources as defined by forestry certification, including: fiber in violation of internationally accepted instruments and treaties protecting the rights of indigenous or forest-dependent people, high conservation value areas (e.g., areas of old growth and/or endangered forests and endangered species habitat), areas that have been converted from natural forests to plantations and other land uses after November 1994, and plantations using genetically-modified trees.

-We make it a practice to offer environmentally-responsible paper to all of our customers throughout our supply chain.
-This is possible because we have triple certified the majority of our print operations to the three most prestigious forestry management chain of custody (COC) certifications:
+We make it a practice to offer environmentally-responsible paper to our customers throughout our supply chain.
+This is possible because we have certified the majority of our print operations to third party forestry management chain of custody (COC) standards:

 - Forest Stewardship Council® (FSC®)